Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_22_mobile_first_design/quiz.md

    - C. Complex animations
    - D. Large images

+**Answer: B**

+Prioritize essential content and functionality for mobile.
+Keep it simple, focused on core user needs.

 9. Which is a benefit of mobile-first design?
    - A. Better mobile performance
    - B. Less code overall
    - C. Works only on smartphones
    - D. Doesn't need testing

+**Answer: A**

+Mobile-first provides better mobile performance because mobile devices load only the CSS they need, not unnecessary desktop styles.

 10. What does "progressive enhancement" mean in mobile-first?
     - A. Making websites load faster